XKirby/en/subspecies_compendium.md

 > > *Add*{: .text-gamma .header-font }
 > > The Pros – and Cons – that come with this subspecies, these are added onto the existing species.
 > >
-> > If a subspecies would add anything that the existing species already has, *only one*{: .underlined } instance of that trait is kept – typically the highest value, the worst Weakness or the highest Power.
+> > If a subspecies would add anything that the existing species already has, *only one*{: .underlined } instance of that trait is kept – typically the highest value or the worst Weakness.
 > >
 > > This can be subjective, so check with your GM if you're not sure.
 > > This doesn't apply to anything with a + sign; if a subspecies adds +1 Defense, it adds on top of the base species' Defense.